 Some of the symptoms of herpes zoster (shingles) are similar to cellulitis, including:

-However, zoster is characterised by its dermatomal distribution and umbilicated vesicles.
-Antibiotics are not effective against herpes zoster virus, which is treated with antiviral agents such as aciclovir.
+However, herpes zoster is characterised by its dermatomal distribution and umbilicated vesicles.
+Antibiotics are not effective against herpes zoster virus, which is treated with antiviral agents, such as aciclovir.

-Venous disease of the lower legs affects around 20% of people aged over 70.
+Venous disease of the lower legs affects around 20% of people aged over 70 years.
 Damage or degeneration of the leg veins is a very common reason for red legs.
-Signs of venous disease may include:
+Signs of venous insufficiency may include:

-These changes have been classified in a framework of symptoms known as the Clinical Etiological Anatomical Pathological (CEAP) classification.
+These changes have been classified in a framework of symptoms known as the clinical, aetiological, anatomical and pathophysiological (CEAP) classification.

-Dilated skin vessels result in red, dusky discolouration of the legs when sitting or standing.
+In this condition, dilated skin vessels result in a red, dusky discolouration of the legs when sitting or standing.
 Patients are typically asymptomatic.

-Prolonged oedema leads to inflammation and subsequent redness, itch, dryness and scaling — venous eczema (also called stasis dermatitis).
-Venous eczema is not usually as red, hot or oedematous as cellulitis.
+Prolonged oedema leads to inflammation and subsequent redness, itch, dryness, and scaling and what is referred to as venous eczema.
+Venous eczema is not usually as red, hot, or oedematous as cellulitis.

 Chronic lipodermatosclerosis has a ‘tethered down’ appearance due to fibrosis (hardening) of the deeper tissues.

 Dermatitis, or eczema, describes a group of common inflammatory skin conditions.
-Leg dermatitis may be due to atopic dermatitis, discoid eczema, contact dermatitis, eczema craquelé (which is due to dry skin), or venous eczema.
+Leg dermatitis may be due to atopic dermatitis, discoid eczema, contact dermatitis, eczema craquelé (due to dry skin), or venous eczema.
 Combinations can occur.